 It is our sincere hope that this training will help you learn strategies and techniques to intervene directly or indirectly in both emergency and non-emergency situations.
 In the training we discuss real-life situations/scenarios.
 Our goal is to generate open, honest and non-judgmental discussions about the material presented.
 This training is not meant to cover all possible scenarios or variables, nor is it meant to train you as a counselor.
 This is your program.
 You will determine its ultimate success as a collective community

-You can all make a significant difference.
+We can all make a difference.
 Thank you for your interest in Step UP!

 If you have any questions or comments please feel free to contact us.

 View the members of the Step UP!
 Advisory Board.